-I was confident when founding my own web design firm in 2005 because I was never just technical — I’ve managed multi-million dollar projects, given presentations to major corporation top-brass and trained professional sales people in the use of my systems at national sales meetings.
-So I typically talk jargon-free to my clients: medical doctors, lawyers, architects and financial planners; massage therapists and yoga instructors; the small business owners and high finance entrepreneurs; the librarians and nonprofit treehuggers.
+I was confident when founding my own web design firm in 2005 because I was never just technical — I’ve managed multi-million dollar projects, gave presentations to major corporation top-brass, and trained professional sales people in the use of my systems at national sales meetings.
+So I typically talk jargon-free to my clients: medical doctors, lawyers, and financial planners; therapists and academics; the small business owners and high finance entrepreneurs; the librarians and nonprofit treehuggers.
 I have a great job.

 When you call 551-579-4865, you will talk to me.
 I will always be your point of contact and will manage every aspect of your project.
 All work on your project will be performed either by me or associates under my supervision at our office here in Englewood, NJ.

 - IT project leader and consultant at Panasonic from 1983 to 2005; Matsushita Electric Corp of America is a subsidiary of an electronics and appliances firm based in Osaka, Japan.
 Responsible for design and development of multiple major software projects.